 By a process of elimination, we think that the Norman battle camp was at a place named Hechelande, and that it was not at the location described in CBA (4).
-Twenty years ago, Nick Austin explained to us his theory on this.
-He reckons that the monks of Battle Abbey probably invented a place named Hechelande near to the Abbey because the Norman battle camp was located at Hechelande and it was inconsistent with Battle Abbey having been built on the battlefield.
-Their concern would have been that another contemporary battle account might have stated that the Norman battle camp was at Hechelande, scuppering Battle Abbey's claim to have been on the battlefield.
+Nick Austin explained to us long ago his theory on this.
+He reckons that the monks of Battle Abbey probably invented a place named Hechelande near to the Abbey because the Norman battle camp was at somewhere named Hechelande, and it was inconsistent with Battle Abbey having been built on the battlefield.
+So, if another contemporary battle account stated that the Norman battle camp was at Hechelande, it would scupper Battle Abbey's claim to have been on the battlefield.
 By renaming somewhere within their Leuga as Hechelande, if there were external references to a Norman battle camp at Hechelande they would endorse the monks' claim that the Abbey was built on the battlefield rather than contradict it.
-His theory sounds right to us.
+His theory sounds good to us.

-CBA's Leuga boundary description corroborates Austin's Hechelande theory.
+CBA's Leuga boundary description hints this is what happened.
 It lists ten places around the boundary.
 All were outside the Leuga apart from Hechelande which it says was inside.
-It would have been more consistent to have named Telleham instead of Hechelande because it was in the right place and outside the Leuga, like all the others.
+It would have been more consistent to have named Telleham instead of Hechelande because it was nearby and outside the Leuga, like all the others.
 It seems to us that they were trying to draw attention to their Hechelande, perhaps to draw attention away from the real Hechelande battle camp which was elsewhere.
-We will explain Hechelande's most probable actual location below.